 Your Guide to Art Markers

-Children love them, protestors rely on them and illustrators swear by them.
+People love them, protestors rely on them and illustrators swear by them.
 What is this versatile tool?
 The marker.
 The uses for markers are unlimited.
 Their bold colors and lines make them perfect for writing messages on posters, making colorful drawings or marking boxes when moving.
 And, who hasn’t felt the sting of the teacher’s red marker lines on an essay or homework assignment?
 For artists, markers are invaluable.
 Known as art markers, these specialized markers are designed to achieve many of the same techniques you can get with paint.
 Plus, they offer the convenience and control of a pen but are able to make a variety of marks in different shades and widths.
 Today’s art markers come in tons of brilliant colors, including metallics, neons, and pastels.
 They can be layered and mixed like paint or produce smooth solid lines.
 As more and more contemporary artists have discovered their ease of use and their almost unlimited color range, it’s no wonder the popularity of art markers continues to rise.

 What Are Alcohol Markers?